 The Purchasing Experience

 The Packaging Accelerated Timeline Help (PATH) True-Validated packaging solution is a digital asset; it is IP in the form of a data set that integrates seamlessly into any Quality Management System (software or paper-based) and represents the digital transformation of medical packaging.
-As such, the possession of this digital asset in any form, must be closely monitored and usage is strictly limited to the properly licensed purchaser.
-Eagle Medical Packaging, Sterilization, Inc. (EMPS) will provide the data set in a format that restricts printing, digital capture, sharing, alteration, and generally discourages the unlawful dissemination of the document set.
-The only permissible dissemination of the document set is inclusion in your FDA submission; any other usage is prohibited, and unauthorized reproduction, possession, or dissemination will be prosecuted to the fullest extent allowed by law.
+As such, the possession of this digital asset in any form, must be closely monitored and usage is strictly limited to the legally licensed purchaser.
+Eagle Medical Packaging, Sterilization, Inc. (EMPS) will provide initial review of the data set in a format that restricts printing, digital capture, sharing, alteration, and generally discourages the unlawful dissemination of the document set.
+Upon completion of purchase all restrictions are removed.
+However, the only permissible dissemination of the document set is inclusion in your FDA submission(s), within the confines of your primary corporate entity, not including subsidiaries, affiliates, agents, or assigns; any other usage is prohibited, and unauthorized reproduction, possession, or dissemination will be prosecuted to the fullest extent allowed by law.

 IP Escrow